 - A numbered list of objectives and goals that address the major Research Network activities listed in the Purpose section of this notice to be accomplished during the period of performance.
-Specific objectives should be succinctly stated and innovative, but direct attention to the scope of expected activities listed.
-Objectives should be specific, measurable, achievable, realistic, time-bound (SMART), and tied to a distinct project goal; - A detailed plan for completing several practice-based intervention studies, including one study per year on emerging pregnancy-related and maternal health topics in consultation with HRSA/MCHB stakeholders; - The process for developing an integrated Research Network and a plan of proposed activities showing progressive implementation to ensure national reach during the 5-year period of performance; - A description of the activities or steps that will be taken to achieve each of the project goals.
-Please use a timeline that includes each activity and identifies responsible staff; - A description of how proposed activities will build upon ongoing efforts.
-As appropriate, identification of meaningful support and collaboration with key stakeholders and partners in planning, designing, and implementing all activities; and - A logic model should be utilized for designing and managing the project in this section of the narrative.
+Specific objectives should be succinctly stated and innovative, and direct attention to the scope of expected activities listed.
+Objectives should be specific, measurable, achievable, realistic, time-bound (SMART), and tied to a distinct project goal; - A detailed plan for completing several intervention studies, including studies on emerging topics affecting children and adolescents with ASD/DD as they transition to adulthood across the lifespan, especially those from underserved populations, in consultation with HRSA/MCHB stakeholders; - The process for developing an integrated Research Network and a plan of proposed activities showing progressive implementation to ensure national reach during the 5-year period of performance; - A description of the activities or steps that will be used to achieve each of the project goals.
+Please provide a timeline that includes each activity and identifies responsible staff; - A description of how proposed activities will build upon ongoing efforts, and not be duplicative of existing funded efforts (including HRSA/MCHB and Autism CARES Act projects).
+As appropriate, identification of meaningful support and collaboration with key stakeholders and partners in planning, designing, and implementing all activities; and - A logic model utilized for designing and managing the project in this section of the narrative.
 A logic model is a one-page diagram that presents the conceptual framework for a proposed project and explains the links among program elements.
-The creation of a logic model is a requirement of the PRC-RN Application, as described in the Attachment Section of this NOFO (Attachment 5).
-HRSA's expectations and goals for the PRC-RN logic model is further illustrated in Appendix D of this NOFO.
+The creation of a logic model is a requirement of the Research Network Application, as described in the Attachments Section of this NOFO (Attachment 5).

-Provide documentation (letters of agreement) of participation of nationally-distributed CRE sites from across HRSA regions that will collaborate to fulfill the goals and objectives of the Research Network, with descriptions of each CRE's characteristics, including patient population characteristics, average patient numbers, interventions, or services currently delivered, as well as characteristics and structure of staff.
+HRSA's expectations and goals for the Research Network logic model is further illustrated in Appendix D of this NOFO.

+Provide documentation (letters of agreement) of participation of CREs that will collaborate to fulfill the goals and objectives of the Research Network, with descriptions of each CRE's characteristics that includes: patient population characteristics for individuals with ASD/DD; average patient numbers; types of ASD/DD-related treatments, interventions, or services currently delivered; as well as characteristics and structure of staff.
 Include letters of agreement from CRE sites in Attachment 2.
-It is expected that no fewer than five CREs recruited from different HRSA regions working in collaboration with partnering programs are required and should demonstrate existing partnerships in recruiting from underserved population(s) who have limited access to services, and/or other underserved populations.
+It is expected that at least six CREs will work in collaboration with partnering programs and should demonstrate success in recruiting from underserved population(s) with limited access to services, and/or other underserved populations as defined by your organization.

-To assist you in demonstrating a plan for collaboration with programs serving vulnerable and underserved populations, this section describes the expected documentation that would demonstrate commitment of both your organization and the partnering programs.
+To assist you in demonstrating a plan for collaboration with programs serving underserved populations, this section describes the expected documentation that would demonstrate commitment of both your organization and the partnering programs.
 Examples of collaboration with HRSA's Health Center Program and the MIECHV Program are given.
-For collaboration with other Programs, you should provide similar documentation.
+For collaboration with other non-federal programs, you should provide similar documentation.